 Graduate students also deal with student loan debt.
 Often they face higher debt amounts because of the costs associated with pursuing an advanced degree.
 Add that to the fact that they probably still have student loan debt from their undergraduate program, they are facing a big student loan debt bill.

-Based on statistics compiled by the US Department of Education, here are the average cumulative student loan debts by recent graduates who completed an advanced degree:
+Based on statistics compiled by the US Department of Education, here are the average cumulative student loan debts by recent graduates who completed an advanced degree in 2018:

 Medicine (Doctorate): $246,000